scalyr/scalyr-fluentd/README.md

 ***api_write_token*** Your Scalyr write logs token.
 See [here](http://www.scalyr.com/keys) for more details.
 This value **must** be specified.

 ***session_info*** A JSON hash containing custom session info you want to include with each log request.
 This value is optional and defaults to *nil*.

+***add_events*** The URL endpoint for adding events to Scalyr.
+This value is optional and defaults to https://www.scalyr.com/addEvents

 ***ssl_ca_bundle_path*** A path on your server pointing to a valid certificate bundle.
 This value is optional and defaults to */etc/ssl/certs/ca-bundle.crt*.  **Note:** if the certificate bundle does not contain a certificate chain that verifies the Scalyr SSL certificate then all requests to Scalyr will fail unless ***ssl_verify_peer*** is set to false.